Study the natural bodybuilding methods of Steve Reeves to gain countless insights.

 Steve was able to strike admiration in so many because he was a bodybuilder foremost, not a strength athlete.

-After an initial training period during his teenage years, with basic exercises such as squats, bench presses, and so forth, he chose to ignore these to focus on exercises for developing an aesthetic body.
+After an initial training period during his teenage years, with basic exercises such as squats, bench presses, front overhead pressing, and so forth, he chose to ignore these to focus on exercises for developing a V-tapered body.
 He avoided anything that would build a blocky appearance like John Grimek and those having a more athletic background.

-Striving for a V-taper, with wide shoulders, lats, and a small waist, meant controversial decisions such as minimizing the size of his hip muscles, so no squats and dead-lifts, to exaggerate his desired look.
+Striving for wide shoulders and lats, contrasted with a small waist, meant controversial decisions such as minimizing the size of his hip muscles, so no squats and dead-lifts, to exaggerate his desired look.

 Steve was a prodigy and an introvert who shared little, so it is easy to assume he trained like everyone else, ending up this way through his genes alone.
 Once you focus on and understand bodybuilding though, then revisit his methods, nothing could be further from the truth.

 Though well-suited for natural bodybuilding, he succeeded purposefully and serves as an excellent role model for us all.